KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 #### Key information for the site

 * What is the current Games available and what to play.
-* What are the opening hours and how to book a place for gaming.
+* Find information about the pricing and hours.
 * How to become a member and take part of the gaming community.
-* Be a part of tournaments, promotions, discount and events.
+* Discover tournaments, promotions, discount and events.
-* Contact information and were Max_Fps gaming cafe are.
+* Contact the company and to schedule a gaming experience or request more information.

-### User Stories
+### User Stories 🔻

 #### Client Goals